 “What does it sound like to you”?

-The response was: “To a mechanic it sounds like two weeks in Hawaii!” [followed by snorts and laughter].
+The response was: “To a mechanic it sounds like two weeks in Hawaii!”

 It doesn’t have to cost you the price of two weeks in Hawaii to keep your door running smoothly; the following are simple things that you do yourself.